RoanBrand/ArduinoSerialToTCPBridgeClient/README.md

 - On other boards with more hardware serial ports than the Uno the example can be modified to use those instead (Serial1,2,etc.) and remove the software serial lib.

 ## MQTT Client Example
-1. Install [PubSubClient](https://github.com/knolleary/pubsubclient) - Manually, or from the Arduino *Library Manager*.
+1. Open and upload the example from the Arduino *Examples menu*.
-2. Get a MQTT Broker running on your host PC, listening on `localhost`.
-I used [HiveMQ](www.hivemq.com).
+2. Run the **Protocol Gateway** on the same PC, with the correct Serial port configuration.
-3. Open and upload the example from the Arduino *Examples menu*.
+3. After a short time, the Arduino should connect to the MQTT broker `mqtt.eclipseprojects.io`.
-4. Run the **Protocol Gateway** on the same PC, with the right COM port configuration.
+4. Using a MQTT client, like [MQTTX](https://mqttx.app/), connect to the same broker and subscribe to the `ArduinoOut` topic.
-5. When the Arduino is connected to the MQTT broker, it will publish a message and subscribe to the `led` topic.
+5. While the Arduino is connected to the MQTT broker, it will publish a message to the `ArduinoOut` topic every 5s.
-6. You can use another MQTT client like [MQTT.fx](http://mqttfx.jfx4ee.org) to publish characters `0` and `1` to the topic `led` to toggle the led on and off on the Arduino board.
+6. Using the client, publish characters `1` and `2` to topic `LedIn` to toggle the led on and off on the Arduino board.

 ### Details
 - Tested only on Arduino Uno.
 It would probably not work for the Arduino Due.